pcolonna/Neural_Network_visualizer/README.md

 # Neural Network Visualizer
-Visualized the hidden node of a neural network
+Visualize the hidden nodes activations in a neural network.

 # How to use